tomtharum/eleventy-kickstart-blog/src/content/posts/pc.md

   -Case: Cooler Master MasterBox TD500 Mesh White Airflow ATX Mid-Tower

    Due to the current gpu crisis, IGPU are making more sense and some of the best IGPU come from AMD and this build is a great alternative to some graphics card.
-This build is gonna game on modern games but not at the highest settings.
+This build is gonna game but don't expect it to game at the highest settings or play demanding games like Cyberpunk 2077, Forza Horizon 5 and other demanding games.

   The Best Family PC Build